Philadelphia Public Art @philart.net

 * On the wall.
 Engine Company 28.
 Southwest side of Ontario between Belgrade and Miller.

-* 39.988900,-75.099975 [map]
+* 39.988900,-75.099975 [map] [nearby]

-* On the Port Richmond tour.
+* On the Kensington tour

 * See also: